codectl/ticket-api/.kustomization/README.md

 ```bash
 $ kubctl apply -k overlays/env
 ```

+Note: it is required to seal the secrets first, as mentioned in [this](#Secret-management) section, before applying this.

 At this point, all the pods should be running (or about to).
 An example output with default settings: